 Guys, would you choose pie over cake?
 I think it’s 50:50 for me.
-When you put No Bake Banoffee Pie in front of me I will tell you I am a pie person.
+When you put Banoffee Pie in front of me I will tell you I am a pie person.

-But when you give me a slice of Triple Berry Chocolate Pavlova Cake I won’t remember anything about the pie anymore.
+But when you give me a slice of Pavlova Cake I won’t remember anything about the pie anymore.

 No matter what sweet dessert it is, I like when there are fruits or berries involved.
 And because raspberries are my favorite berries, I made us these raspberry hand pies.

 I was lucky to use berries from my parent’s garden – fresh and organic, picked up in the morning.
 But guys, if you don’t have any or you find them expensive, choose raspberry jam instead!
 They will taste equally delicious.